andrew-wilkes/go-cms/docs/HowItWorks.md

     }

 ### response
-This package simply contains an Info data structure for the output response data from functions feeding pack to the final output response of the App.
+This package simply contains an Info data structure for the output response data from functions feeding back to the final output response of the App.

     type Info struct {
         ID   string